- Program Director, Office of Student Services

 The BS-BA to BSN program is an accelerated program for college graduates who wish to become a registered nurse with a bachelor's degree in nursing.
 It is designed for full time study.
 After 18 months of continuous enrollment, successful students obtain a Bachelor of Science in Nursing (BSN) and are eligible to take the licensing examination for registered professional nurse (RN).
-Upon completion of the BSN, those graduates who wish to continue for the MSN apply for admission to that program.
-Exceptional students who wish to pursue the MSN while completing senior-level BSN courses will be considered on an individual basis.

 A new cohort of students begin this program in January on the first day of the spring semester.
 Applications are reviewed in September for the cohort that begins the following January.